spedas/pyspedas/docs/source/geopack.rst

 to the north ionosphere, the south ionosphere, or the field line "apex" or "equator" (the point where the radial component switches sign toward or away from Earth).

-The field line traces are implemented as solutions to a differential equation IVP (initial value problem), using the RK45 (Runge-Kutta order 4/5) method, from the scipy library.
-There is a single tracing routine ttrace2endpoint, where an 'endpoint' parameter ('iono' or 'equator') and a boolean 'south' parameter for 'iono' traces, determine which of the three endpoints to trace to.  endpoint='iono' corresponds to the IDL SPEDAS routine ttrace2iono, and endpoint='equator' corresponds to IDL SPEDAS 'ttrace2equator' routine.
+The field line traces are implemented as solutions to a differential equation initial value problem, using the solve_ivp method from the scipy library, with a Runge-Kutte order 4/5 solver.
+There is a single tracing routine ttrace2endpoint, where an 'endpoint' parameter ('ionoshere-north', 'ionosphere-south', or 'equator') determinea which of the three endpoints to trace to.  endpoint='ionosphere-north' or 'ionosphere-south' correspond to the IDL SPEDAS routine ttrace2iono, and endpoint='equator' corresponds to IDL SPEDAS 'ttrace2equator' routine.

 .. autofunction:: pyspedas.ttrace2endpoint